Rahul9315/Rahul_portfolio/README.md

 ## About Me

-I am a passionate full-stack web developer with expertise in React and Next.js.
-I enjoy building interactive and user-friendly web applications.
+I am a passionate full-stack web developer.
+I enjoy building interactive and user-friendly applications.
 This portfolio showcases some of my best work and projects I've worked on.

 ## Contact